 This course is a survey of commonly encountered diseases and disorders which may affect the function of the cardiopulmonary system, and the clinical manifestations and treatment rationales as related to respiratory care practice.
 Practical laboratory is required and course emphasis is placed upon the application of sound diagnostic techniques in the gathering of data in support of diagnosis of specific disease entities as well as progression of pathological changes in cardiopulmonary function.
-Upon completion, the student should be able to demonstrate the ability to gather appropriate information from various sources in support of diagnosis of specific cardiopulmonary pathology.
+Upon completion, the student should be able to demonstrate the ability to gather appropriate information from various sources in support of diagnosis of specific cardiopulmonary disease as well as an adequate understanding of cardiopulmonary pathology.
 This is a CORE course.
-Credits: 3

-Lab Hours: 3 Lecture Hours: 2 Clinical Hours: 0 Prerequisites: RPT 210, 211, 212, 213 and 214.
+Credits: 3 Lab Hours: 3 Lecture Hours: 2 Clinical Hours: 0 Prerequisites:

+RPT 210, 211, 212, 213 and 214.